Awards and Research Grants

 ASCIA provides awards to posters and clinical grand rounds presented at its annual conference.
 Recipients are listed on the ASCIA website: www.allergy.org.au/hp/awards-grants/ascia-award-grant-scholarship-recipients

 AIFA Research Grants

-The Allergy and Immunology Foundation of Australasia (AIFA) was established in 2013 by ASCIA to provide a reputable, well-defined entity with appropriate governance and infrastructure to fund medical research into allergy and other immune diseases in Australia and New Zealand.
-To date AIFA has awarded $100,000 in research grants.
+The Allergy and Immunology Foundation of Australasia (AIFA) was established by ASCIA in 2013 to support research.
+AIFA provides funding for medical research into allergy and other immune diseases in Australia and New Zealand.
+By September 2019 AIFA will have awarded a total of $265,000 in grants for research projects.
 For more information go to www.allergyimmunology.org.au/projects

 AIFA research grants encourage: